 Another way to create visual harmony in your photos is to wear color opposites.
 The combination that works best will be a warm color and a cool color, like blue and orange, or red and green.
 You can also choose to contrast by not wearing any color and going with black and white outfits.

 Dress For A Mood

 What to wear for engagement pictures if you want to express a certain mood?
 Think about the romance you have with your partner.
 Is your romance deep and dramatic (or do you want to explore that emotion together for your pictures?)
-Try dressing in dark neutral colors to add drama.
-If your romance is naturally playful like Jamie and Amanda’s picture below, you can enhance that playfulness with bright pops of color that feel whimsical.
+Try dressing in dark neutral colors to add drama, or bright colors for a playful modern feeling.

 Patterns and Prints